-Doesn't the 7 laws call for review?
+Doesn't the 7 Laws call for review?
 Doesn't this demand testing?

-Yes and no. John Milton Gregory's 7 Laws of Teaching tells us that review is central to education, but once again, we typically impose different meaning on review.
-We think of review as "study guides" with information.
-Or retracing our lectures in summary at the end of the term.
-Gregory sees it in the old way-about knowledge.
+Yes, John Milton Gregory's 7 Laws of Teaching tells us that review is central to education, but once again, we typically impose different meaning on review.
+We think of review as about information.
+Gregory sees it in the old way - about knowledge.
 "The fourth error is that of making the review merely a process of lifeless and colorless repetition of questions and answers and often the very questions and answers which were originally used.
-This is a review in name only." ...
-"The law of review in its full force and philosophy requires that there shall be fresh vision- a clear rethinking and reusing of the material which has been learned, which shall be related to the first study." and, he does not mention an exam or test as part of this.
+This is a review in name only. ...
+The law of review in its full force and philosophy requires that there shall be fresh vision- a clear rethinking and reusing of the material which has been learned, which shall be related to the first study.
+Note, he does not mention an exam or test as part of this.
 Except, to say that "the test and confirmation of teaching must be made by reviews."

-The tests, for Gregory, are to evaluate the teacher's review.
+The tests, for Gregory, are to evaluate the teacher.

-Lest we think that Gregory's call was for review in the conventional "comprehensive final exam," this is not what Gregory intends.
-For him, review meant frequent USE of the reviewed knowledge.
+Lest we think that Gregory's call was for review in the conventional "comprehensive final exam", let me note this is not what Gregory intends.
+For him, review meant frequent USE of the reviewed material.
 "A review is something more than a repetition.
 A machine may repeat a process, but only an intelligent agent can review it.
 The repetition done by a machine is a second movement precisely like the first; a repetition by the mind is the re-thinking of a thought."
-And, he's talking about mastery, not testing for information.
+So 'review' refers to mastery, not the mere testing for information.

 His meaning is that frequent review (and I would include quizzing) will cement knowledge.
-If we place an emphasis on final exams and a large study guide, the tendency will be to puts the emphasis on information- A mistake Gregory anticipates:
+If we place an emphasis on final exams and a large study guide, the tendency will be to put the emphasis on information gathering and dissemination.

-"The third mistake is that of delaying all review work until the end of the semester or term, when, the material of the course being largely forgotten, the review amounts to little more than a poor learning with little interest and less value."
+In fact, 7 laws says "The third mistake is that of delaying all review work until the end of the semester or term, when, the material of the course being largely forgotten, the review amounts to little more than a poor learning with little interest and less value."